hyphenOs/wishpy/README.md

 This API is very early (in fact this is not really an API, but just a hint about what API might look like.) and definitely is going to change.

-# PCAP support

-PCAP library > 1.7 is supported.
-The code is tested with version 1.9 of the library.
-Support for BPF filters in `libpcap` is not yet present.
-Also, there is a `pcapy` module, that can be used as a drop in replacement for [pcapy](https://github.com/helpsystems/pcapy).
-We support similar APIs as `pcapy` except `bpf` support.